-12 Top Tourist Attractions around Lake Maggiore & Easy Day Trips
+12 Top-Rated Attractions around Lake Maggiore & Easy Day Trips

 See also: Where to Stay in Lake Maggiore

 The lovely park of the Villa Taranto was created after the Second World War by a retired Scottish army officer, a botanist who collected plants from around the world to grow in this English landscape-style garden park.
-More than 20,000 plant varieties - flowers, trees, shrubs, and water plants - native to this region and to places as distant as the Amazon rain forests thrive in this beautiful setting overlooking Lake Maggiore.
+More than 20,000 plant varieties - flowers, trees, shrubs, and water plants - native to this region and to places as distant as the Amazon rain forests thrive in this beautiful setting overlooking lake views, making Villa Taranto one of the most popular places to visit on Lake Maggiore.

 Address: Via Vittorio Veneto, Verbania